confluentinc/ksql/docs/developer-guide/joins/join-streams-and-tables.md

 loaded _before_ the stream event is received.

-KsqlDB attempts to process both sides of a join in event-time order, but can not offer strong guarantees, especially in the presence of out-of-order rows.
+KsqlDB attempts to process both sides of a join in event-time order, but it can't offer strong guarantees, especially in the presence of out-of-order rows.

 To maximise join predictability, ensure historic table data is available in the